-When the Continuous initiation mode is turned OFF (INIT:CONT OFF), the trigger system transits between all of its three states: "Stop", "Waiting for a trigger" and "Measurement cycle".
-In this case, the HOLD parameter should be selected for the TRIG:WAIT command.
+The analyzer trigger system can be "Stop", "Waiting for Trigger", or "Measurement Cycle".
+When the Continuous initiation mode is turned OFF (INIT:CONT OFF), the trigger system transits between all three states.
 When the Continuous initiation mode is turned ON (INIT:CONT ON), the trigger system transits between the "Waiting for Trigger" and "Measurement Cycle" states.
-In this case, the WTRG parameter should be selected.

-This command is useful for waiting for a sweep end initiated by the TRIG and TRG commands or initiated by the external trigger signal, because the OPC? command cannot be used.
-(The OPC? command can wait the sweep end initiated by the TRIG:SING command only).
+This command is useful for waiting for a sweep end initiated by the TRIG, \TRG commands or initiated by the external trigger signal, because the \OPC? command cannot be used.
+(The \OPC? command can wait the sweep end initiated by the TRIG:SING command only).